viant/endly/README.md

 <a name="GettingStarted"></a>
 ## Getting Started

-Endly automate sequence of actions into reusable tasks and workflows or inline tasks pipeline tasks.
+Endly automate sequence of actions into reusable tasks and workflows or inline pipeline tasks.

 **a) System preparation**